-What are laws stigmatizing LGBT people in the classroom?
+What are laws stigmatizing LGBTQ people in the classroom?

-Laws stigmatizing LGBT (lesbian, gay, bisexual, and transgender) people in the classroom, also known as “no promo homo” laws, are local or state education laws that expressly forbid teachers from discussing gay and transgender issues (including sexual health and HIV/AIDS awareness) in a positive light – if at all.
-Some laws even require that teachers actively portray LGBT people in a negative or inaccurate way.
-These statutes only serve to further stigmatize LGBT students by providing K-12 students false, misleading, or incomplete information about LGBT people.
+Laws prohibiting the “promotion of homosexuality” (often referred to as as “no promo homo” laws), are local or state education laws that expressly forbid teachers of health/sexuality education from discussing lesbian, gay, or bisexual (LGB) people or topics in a positive light – if at all.
+Some laws even require that teachers actively portray LGB people in a negative or inaccurate way.
+Not only do these laws prevent LGBTQ young people from learning critical information about their health, but they also serve to further stigmatize LGBTQ students by providing K-12 students false, misleading, or incomplete information about LGBTQ people.

 How are these laws applied?

 While these laws generally are written to apply only to sexual health education, they are often vague can be misapplied by schools to limit other parts of the curriculum, school events and programs, and even extracurricular activities.
-To the extent these laws are used to limit the activities of supportive student groups, such as Gay-Straight Alliances (GSAs), they may conflict with the Equal Access Act.
+To the extent these laws are used to limit the activities of supportive student groups, such as Gender and Sexuality Alliances (GSAs), they may conflict with the Equal Access Act.

 What are some examples of stigmatizing state laws?

-There are currently 8 states that have these types of laws: Alabama, Arizona, Louisiana, Mississippi, Oklahoma, South Carolina, Texas, and Utah.
+There are currently 6 states that have these types of laws: Alabama, Louisiana, Mississippi, Oklahoma, South Carolina, and Texas.
 Click here to view a map of No Promo Homo law and laws that prohibit enumeration.
-Here are several state examples:
+Here are a couple of state examples:

 - In Alabama, in terms of sexual health education, “Classes must emphasize, in a factual manner and from a public health perspective, that homosexuality is not a lifestyle acceptable to the general public and that homosexual conduct is a criminal offense under the laws of the state.”
 Alabama State Code § 16-40A-2(c)(8).

-- In South Carolina, students are told that “the program of instruction provided for in this section may not include a discussion of alternate sexual lifestyles from heterosexual relationships including, but not limited to, homosexual relationships except in the context of instruction concerning sexually transmitted diseases.”
+- In South Carolina, health education “may not include a discussion of alternate sexual lifestyles from heterosexual relationships including, but not limited to, homosexual relationships except in the context of instruction concerning sexually transmitted diseases.”
 S.C.
 Stat. § 59-32-30(5).

 How do these laws affect students?